rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 * Policy Engine (**PEngine** or **PE**)
 * Fencing daemon (**STONITHd**)

 The CIB represents the cluster configuration and the current state of all cluster resources.
-The contents of the CIB are automatically synchronized across the entire cluster and used by the PEngine to calculate how to achieve the ideal cluster state.
+Its contents are automatically synchronized across the entire cluster and used by the PEngine to calculate how to achieve the ideal cluster state.

 The list of instructions is then provided to the Designated Controller (DC).
 Pacemaker centralizes all cluster decisions by electing one of the CRMd instances as master.

-The DC executes the PEngine's instructions in the required order, transmitting them either to the local LRMd or to the CRMd of the other nodes via Corosync or Heartbeat.
+The DC executes the PEngine's instructions in the required order, transmitting them to the local LRMd or the CRMd of the other nodes via Corosync or Heartbeat.

-In some cases, it may be necessary to stop nodes to protect shared data or enable their recovery.
+Sometimes, stopping nodes to protect shared data or enable recovery may be necessary.
 Pacemaker comes with STONITHd for this purpose.

 #### Stonith

 Stonith is a component of Pacemaker.
 It stands for Shoot-The-Other-Node-In-The-Head, a recommended practice for ensuring the isolation of the malfunctioning node as quickly as possible (shut down or at least disconnected from shared resources), thus avoiding data corruption.

 An unresponsive node does not mean that it can no longer access data.
-The only way to ensure that a node is no longer accessing data before handing over to another node is to use STONITH, which will either shut down or restart the failed server.
+The only way to ensure that a node is no longer accessing data before handing it over to another node is to use STONITH, which will shut down or restart the failed server.

-STONITH also has a role to play if a clustered service is failing to shut down.
+STONITH also has a role if a clustered service fails to shut down.
 In this case, Pacemaker uses STONITH to force the entire node to stop.

 #### Quorum management

 The quorum represents the minimum number of nodes in operation to validate a decision, such as deciding which backup node should take over when one of the nodes is in error.
 By default, Pacemaker requires more than half the nodes to be online.

-When communication problems split a cluster into several groups of nodes, quorum prevents resources from starting up on more nodes than expected.
+When communication problems split a cluster into several group nodes, quorum prevents resources from starting up on more nodes than expected.
 A cluster is quorate when more than half of all nodes known to be online are in its group (active_nodes_group > active_total_nodes / 2 ).

-The default decision when quorum is not reached is to disable all resources.
+When a quorum is not reached, the default decision is to turn off all resources.

 Case study:

-* On a **two-node cluster**, since reaching quorum **is not possible**, if there is a node failure, it must be ignored or the entire cluster will be shut down.
+* On a **two-node cluster**, since reaching quorum **is not possible**, a node failure must be ignored, or the entire cluster will be shut down.
-* If a 5-node cluster is split into 2 groups of 3 and 2 nodes, the 3-node group will have quorum and continue to manage resources.
+* If a 5-node cluster is split into 2 groups of 3 and 2 nodes, the 3-node group will have a quorum and continue to manage resources.
-* If a 6-node cluster is split into 2 groups of 3 nodes, no group will have quorum.
-In this case, pacemaker's default behavior is to stop all resources to avoid data corruption.
+* If a 6-node cluster is split into 2 groups of 3 nodes, no group will have a quorum.
+In this case, the pacemaker's default behavior is to stop all resources to avoid data corruption.

 #### Cluster communication

-Pacemaker uses either **Corosync** or **Heartbeat** (from the linux-ha project) for node-to-node communication and cluster management.
+A pacemaker uses either **Corosync** or **Heartbeat** (from the Linux-ha project) for node-to-node communication and cluster management.

 ##### Corosync

-**Corosync Cluster Engine** is a messaging layer between cluster members and integrates additional functionalities for implementing high availability within applications.
-The Corosync is derived from the OpenAIS project.
+**Corosync Cluster Engine** is a messaging layer between cluster members that integrates additional functionalities to implement high availability within applications.
+The Corosync derives from the OpenAIS project.

 Nodes communicate in Client/Server mode with the UDP protocol.